RSS

 Maison Gourmande.
 DIY

 If you don’t care about quality, you can buy a jar of “chocolate and nut spread”.
 That tastes good.
 Some brands are extremely popular, thanks to extensive promotion campaigns aiming children and even uneducated adults.
 Now, if you have finished primary school, you have probably turned the jar to read : sugar, palm oil, some flavorings and preservatives.
+But roughly, you are getting 3/4th of sweetened cheap oil.

-Reblogged from GOURMANDE in OSAKA:
+GOURMANDE in OSAKA

 A dish for Winter mood.
 I wanted to eat pink.
 And spicy.
 And crunchy.
 And vegan.